Wimbledon 2022: order of play, draw, schedule – Nadal & Kyrgios start times

 A glittering array of stars have descended on SW19 for the renowned competition, with the likes of Novak Djokovic, Simona Halep and Rafael Nadal aiming for glory.

-Yesterday, there were big wins on Centre Court for Halep and Nadal, as well as Nick Kyrgios, all of whom booked their place in the quarter-finals.
+Yesterday’s action saw Djokovic fight back from two sets down to win a five set thriller against rising star Jannick Sinner, while British number one Cameron Norrie also went the full distance to defeat Belgian David Goffin and secure his semi-final clash against Djokovic.

-Meanwhile, the likes of Ons Jabeur, Elena Rybakina, Taylor Fritz and Amanda Anisimova also progressed to the next round.
+Meanwhile, and all-German encounter between Tatjana Mari and Jule Niemeier saw the former come from a set down to book her semi-final place, where she’ll face Tunisian sensation Ons Jabeur who lost her first set against Marie Bouzkova, before storming back to win the match with ease.

-Here is our run-down of the action that lies ahead of day nine of Wimbledon:
+Here is our run-down of the action that lies ahead of day ten of Wimbledon:

 When did Wimbledon start and when will it end?